kennethreitz-archive/wordpress-skeleton/blog/wp-content/plugins/collabpress/readme.txt

 Features include:

 * Unlimited project and task creation
+* Easily edit tasks and projects
-* Email notifications when new tasks are created
+* Email notifications for new tasks and comments
 * Assign due dates to tasks
 * Uses built-in WordPress user accounts

-Works with WordPress and WordPress MU 2.9.1
+Works with WordPress and WordPress MU

 == Screenshots ==

 1. CollabPress Dashboard showing recent activity, my tasks, and more
 2. Project view showing active tasks and who is assigned to each
 3. Easily add a new task to any project created
+4. Add comments to individual tasks

 == Changelog ==

+= 0.5 =
+* Add and view comments for tasks
+* Edit tasks
+* Added single task detail page
+* Added uninstall script
+* fixed various bugs

 = 0.4 =
 * Added ability to edit projects